smartcontractkit/documentation/docs/Developer Reference/link-token-contracts.md

 > 🚰Mumbai Faucet
 >
-> Testnet LINK and MATIC are available from <a href="https://faucet.matic.network/" target="_blank" rel="noreferrer, noopener">the official matic faucet</a> and https://faucets.chain.link/mumbai
+> Testnet LINK and MATIC are available from [the official Matic faucet](https://faucet.polygon.technology/) and https://faucets.chain.link/mumbai.

 |Parameter|Value|
 |:---|:---|